aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 The v1 SDK automatically cleans resources on shutdown.

-In the v2 SDK, when an MQTT 5 client is no longer required, your program **must** close it explicitly via a [close](https://aws.github.io/aws-iot-device-sdk-js-v2/browser/classes/mqtt5.Mqtt5Client.html#close) call.
+In the v2 SDK, when an MQTT5 client is no longer required, your program **must** close it explicitly via a [close](https://aws.github.io/aws-iot-device-sdk-js-v2/browser/classes/mqtt5.Mqtt5Client.html#close) call.

 #### Example of closing a client in the v2 SDK